What is an Affidavit?

 - The practicing solicitor witnessing the swearing of the document must not be the solicitor acting for the person making the statement.
 This is to ensure that they are independently swearing to the truth of the document.

 - It is essential that the person making the statement has read and understood fully the statements.
 The person must believe them to be true.

 - A person can object to swearing an oath on the bible if it is against their religious beliefs or if they have no religious belief can opt for an affirmation where they solemnly affirm the statements to be true

-- A person making the statement will need to identify themselves to the practising solicitor or Commissioner for Oaths.
-It may be necessary to bring a passport or driver’s licence if you do not know the practising solicitor or Commissioner for Oaths or if they are not introduced to you by someone you know.
+- A person making the statement will need to identify themselves to the practicing solicitor or Commissioner for Oaths.
+It may be necessary to bring a passport or driver’s licence if you do not know the practicing solicitor or Commissioner for Oaths or if they are not introduced to you by someone you know.

-- It usually costs €10 for each signature of the practising solicitor or Commissioner for Oaths and a further €2 for every document.
+- It usually costs €10 for each signature of the practicing solicitor or Commissioner for Oaths and a further €2 for every document.